Let’s go back to the era of flappers, speakeasies, and bootleggers with this list of iconic 1920s cocktails.

 Imagine fragrant orange, sweet cherries, aromatic bitters, and buttery bourbon chilled together in a glass.

 There’s so much complexity in an Old Fashioned, which is why it’s one of the best cocktails of all time.

-Do you like sour drinks more than sweet?
+Do you like sour drinks more than sweet ones?
 If the answer is a “heck yes,” you must try the Sidecar.

-It’s an effortless combination of Cognac, orange liqueur, and lemon juice, but the flavor is anything but simple.
+It’s an effortless Cognac cocktail with Cointreau and lemon juice.
+And the flavor is anything but simple.

 Every mouthful is crisp, dry, rich, and sour.
 This drink has many layers, so drink it slowly to enjoy all the complexity.